-- Dimensions: 25.75 inches tall by 18.75 inches wide by 14.75 inches deep
+Dimensions: 25.75 inches tall by 18.75 inches wide by 14.75 inches deep

-- Treats most city and well-water problems, reducing calcium, dirt, sediment, and iron
+- Treats most municipal water and well-water problems, reducing calcium, dirt, sediment, and iron

 - Factory-installed bypass valve extends longevity of the unit and its filter

 - Rapid regeneration process takes less than 30 minutes, reducing water consumption

 - Has a built-in self-cleaning whole-house filter; no need for cartridge change

 - Salt must be refilled as necessary; may require more maintenance than other water softeners

 Despite the premium price of this 48,000-grain-capacity water softener, DuraWater’s model is an excellent investment for a medium to large household.
 This salt-based water softener removes magnesium, calcium, and even traces of iron to protect pipes, clothing, and hair from the effects of hard water.

 A digital LCD screen with touch pad controls the water softener.
 This allows users to customize the unit’s metered regeneration system to suit their weekly schedules.
 The display can also be used to view error codes for help troubleshooting.
 The unit weighs 53 pounds and includes a bypass valve and an installation tutorial for handy DIYers.

 - Type: Dual-tank salt-based water softener